TOP TEN SYMPTOMS OF LOW ACETYLCHOLINE

 Autonomic Nervous System

 Acetylcholine is also required by the autonomic nervous system — the system of the body that you don’t need to think about.
 The functions of the autonomic nervous system include heart rate, blood pressure, breathing, blinking, digestion, and many others!
 The autonomic nervous system controls your vagus nerve which is the anti-inflammatory system of the body.
 When it is not performing optimally, chronic inflammation can occur.
 Your vagus nerve (via the messenger acetylcholine) controls every aspect of digestion including: movement of food through the upper GI tract beginning with swallowing, normal stomach acid production, the opening of the pyloric valve at the base of the stomach allowing food to pass into the intestines, movement of stool through the intestines, gallbladder functioning to release bile for digestion of fats, pancreatic functioning to release digestive enzymes, and movement of the stool (“peristalsis”) to trigger a bowel movement.

-Symptoms of Low Acetylcholine found in Anticholinergic Poisoning
+Symptoms of Low Acetylcholine Are Found In Anticholinergic Poisoning

 Doctors have a mnemonic to remember the presentation of low acetylcholine levels in anticholinergic poisoning: “Blind as a bat, dry as a bone, red as a beet, mad as a hatter, can’t see, can’t pee, can’t poop”.
 What do these symptoms mean and what other symptoms occur in anticholinergic poisoning?

 Acetylcholine is the neurotransmitter needed by the neurons of the brain to communicate with each other.
 Low acetylcholine causes difficulties with cognition, “brain fog”, and mental fatigue.